httptoolkit/httptoolkit-website/src/posts/introduction-to-openapi.md

         '200':
           description: "OK"
 ```

-That lets the API client know they should return a 200 in order to mark it as a success, and might suggest other statuses for other scenarios.
+For a webhook, the requestBody is now explaining what HTTP body the API client can expect in the webhook messages, and the responses section now explains that the API client should return a 200 in order to mark it as a success.

 ### components